imurpalvicky-org/.github/profile/readme.md

-# This is the org created for mimic the funcitonality of Github functionality
+# This is the org created for testing the GitHub actions